Banbastic/Banbastic/README.md

-- 👋 Hi, I’m @Banbastic
+- 👋 Hi, I’m Salihu Aliyu Muhammad
-- 👀 I’m interested in ...
+- 👀 I’m aback end developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...html css projects just hit me
-- 📫 How to reach me ...@banbalistic
+- 📫 How to reach me ...@banbalistic @meeundoo@gmail.com

 <!---
 Banbastic/Banbastic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.